||Browsing: 25 minutes Reporting: 20 minutes

 - Do the two policy areas differ in regard to the relative use of directives, regulations and decisions?
 If so, how can you explain this difference?

-- Compare a directive/regulation adopted by the Council (and EP) with one adopted by the Commission.
-Is there a clear difference in scope when looking at its contents?
+- Compare a directive/regulation adopted by the Council (and the EP) with one adopted by the Commission.
+Is there a clear difference in the scope of their contents?

 © All exercises copyright Herman Lelieveldt and Sebastiaan Princen 2022

 Cambridge University Press